Match Talent To Job Or Your Brand Will Suffer

 by John Siebenthaler

 note: Since this column was first written, digital advertising has eclipsed print, decimating the ranks of professional photographers.
 Still, the need for images with impact has never been greater.
 Today, using just a basic point and shoot, compelling photos are very much within the realm of possibilities — given a little imagination, inspiration, planning and post production imaging.
 And if still in doubt?
-Call a pro.marketing and communications solutions
+Call a pro.connecting business to market

 Good photography is the difference between your product looking like it was stamped out of sheet lead between two rocks at a Bangladesh beach party or a carefully constructed machine part ready to go to work.

 The comparison above (both shown at the same enlargement and resolution) clearly demonstrates the painful difference between professional and pitiful content.
 At 200 dpi, the flaws are much worse.
 Read about low and high res basics here.